blankart/rxstore-observer/readme.md

 )

 /**
-You can also observe to all actions dispatched to the store.
+You can also observe all actions dispatched to the store.
 **/
 const listenToAllObserver = createObserver( "*", $action => $action.pipe(
     mapTo( { type: "BROADCAST_MESSAGE", message: "An action has been dispatched." } )